 The Sustainability minor is the first trans-disciplinary minor on the UW Tacoma campus, as sustainability requires an understanding of issues from social, environmental, and economic perspectives.
 Leaders of industry and today’s students believe sustainability will be an important part of our future and this minor provides students the skills and knowledge to be sustainability practitioners and leaders.

-The discipline of sustainability grows from the recognition that the current trajectory humans are on cannot be sustained.
-This minor gives you grounding in sustainability practice and theory, and creates a foundational understanding of local and global problems from a social, economic and environmental perspective.
-Solutions for many of the complex, large scale sustainability issues we currently face, such as social injustice, economic inequity, environmental destruction and climate change, require an understanding of these issues from multiple perspectives.
-It is within the overlap of these multiple perspectives that sustainability solutions exist.
-This is why this minor in sustainability is such a valuable addition to any major, including business and engineering.
-The minor will enhance your sustainability literacy regardless of your major.
+The sustainability minor gives students grounding in sustainability practice and theory, and creates a foundational understanding of local and global problems from a social, economic and environmental perspective.
+Solutions for many of the complex, large-scale sustainability issues, such as social injustice, economic inequity, environmental destruction and climate change, require and understanding of these issues from multiple perspectives.
+The minor in sustainability would be valuable for students form any major, as it provides and overlap of the multiple perspectives where sustainability solutions exist while enhancing student’s sustainability literacy.

-- Demonstrate a deep understanding of the local and global challenges to sustainability from social, economic and environmental perspectives.
+- Demonstrate a deep understanding of the local and global challenges to sustainability from economic, environmental and social perspectives.

 - Apply the skills and knowledge to communicate and critically evaluate sustainability issues across disciplines.

 - Link knowledge with action in order to promote sustainability and serve as leaders in their communities.

 - Recognize how social, economic, and environmental equity issues are embedded within sustainability.

 Requirements: 32-35 credits